 1. Multi-Generational Workforce And The Growing Manufacturing Skills Gap

-Over the past several years, the skills gap has been top of mind for U.S. manufacturers.
+During the past several years, the skills gap has been top of mind for U.S. manufacturers.
 In 2014, it was reported that more than 75 percent of manufacturing respondents had a shortage of skilled workers, particularly in positions requiring more than a high school diploma, but less than a four-year college degree.
 Research from the Manufacturing Institute and Deloitte predicts there could be as many as 2 million unfilled manufacturing jobs by 2025, up from initial estimates of 600,000.
-Baby Boomers are aging and retiring and there are simply not enough skilled workers to fill the positions they’re leaving.
+But Baby Boomers are aging and retiring and there are simply not enough skilled workers to fill the positions they’re leaving.

 Although the manufacturing industry has seen incredible net growth over the past couple of decades, manufacturers are challenged to find a solution to keep up with demand.

-- Identify talent needs
+- Identify your talent gaps and long-term hiring needs

-More manufacturers are developing partnerships with local trade schools and colleges, and implementing in-house mentoring and internship programs.
+More manufacturers are developing partnerships with local trade schools and colleges, and implementing in-house mentoring, apprenticeship and internship programs.
 These partnerships are not only helpful for teens and young adults entering the industry, but for seasoned employees looking to advance their skill set.

 2. The Digital Transformation Of Industrial Sales And Marketing

-“While many U.S. manufacturers have adopted new technologies on their factory floors,” Thomas President and CEO Tony Uphoff noted in a recent manufacturing roundtable discussion at The White House, “many haven’t yet adopted the new digital technologies in their sales, marketing, and supply chain management that will allow them to remain competitive in the domestic and global marketplace.”
+“While many U.S. manufacturers have adopted new technologies on their factory floors,” Thomas President and CEO Tony Uphoff noted in a manufacturing roundtable discussion at The White House, “many haven’t yet adopted the new digital technologies in their sales, marketing, and supply chain management that will allow them to remain competitive in the domestic and global marketplace.”

 3. Automation And Robotics In Manufacturing